elliele/pcc-cis-012-intro-to-programming-python/README.md

 ###
 This is a repository for the course material used for the Pasadena City College's CIS 012: Introduction to Programming using Python as taught by Jason Huh.

-These repository contains lecture materials and assignment from the following sources:
+This repository contains lecture materials and assignment from the following sources:

   * Python for Everybody by Charles Severance
   * https://www.learnpython.org/